citenaresh/Password_Creator/README.md

 ## Acknowledgments

-* Great gratitude to Luca[Luca's profile](url), Sam[Sam's profile](https://github.com/sam-ngu) and Renata from the UWA Bootcamp for their enormous help.
+* Great gratitude to Luca[Luca's profile](url), Sam[https://github.com/sam-ngu](https://github.com/sam-ngu) and Renata from the UWA Bootcamp for their enormous help.